Go to introduction, main Nahuatl page, Aztec Folio

 Background Information

 When Hernán Cortés (1485-1557) arrived in Mexico, he was both destined and determined to change its history forever.
 The Aztec polity crumbled before the forces of its Mexican enemies, united and energized by Cortés' far fewer troops, and a Spanish polity arose to fill the vacuum left by the Aztec collapse.
-Spanish Catholicism had become the official religion, and the "old gods" were quickly reduced to historical curiosities.
+Spanish Catholicism immediately became the official religion, and the "old gods" were quickly reduced to historical curiosities.
+Perhaps surprisingly quickly.

 A Mexican convert named Cuauh-tlahtoa ("Eagle Speaks") was baptized in 1525, a scant six years after the first arrival of Cortés on the Veracruz coast.
 Probably born in 1474, he would have been 45 when Cortés arrived in Mexico, and 51 when he was baptized.
 He was given the baptismal name Juan Diego and is today known as St. Juan Diego Cuauhtlatoatzin (Beloved Eagle-Speaks).
 Six years later, on December 9, 1531, according to tradition, Juan Diego was passing over the hill of Tepeyac ("Nose of the Hill") when he witnessed an apparition of the Virgin, who asked him to have a shrine built for her on that site.